 Obtaining a motorcycle license does involve many of the same facets as a standard driver license.
 There is just more to learn and training can involve a bit more time if you choose to go that route (or have to because of your age).

-The important age when it comes to a motorcycle license is 18.
-If you are above 18 at the time and you wish to apply, then you'll go through the process without having any additional requirements imposed on you.
+If you are above 18 years old at the time and you wish to apply, then you'll go through the process without having any additional requirements imposed on you.

 If you don't already have a Maryland driver license, this rider safety course is required on top of all the other provisions you must meet through the graduated licensing program.
 You'll also need a parent or guardian to sign the your application, authorizing you to get the license.

-You must confirm your age, name, and residency by providing the proper documentation.
+You must confirm your age, name, and residency by providing the proper identification.

 Where to Apply